Health and Wellness Information

 1. Individual psychological counseling consists of a brief form of treatment in which the counselor and the student engage in a one-to-one experience.
 The focus is typically on resolving personal or interpersonal conflicts.
 The goal is to improve the student's expertise at making meaningful choices and recognizing patterns of behavior that can be changed for the better.
 Counseling also may help students avoid choosing behaviors that restrict personal growth and undermine their well-being.

 2. Group counseling consists of a small number of peers and one or two facilitators.
 Such groups meet weekly with a goal of improving interpersonal relationships.
 In addition, some groups have a very specific focus.
-Past groups have included navigating relationships group, a group dealing with grief/loss, a sexual identity group, a women's group, and assertiveness training.
+Past groups have included navigating relationships group, a group dealing with grief/loss, a skills-based group, and a women's group.
 An updated list of ongoing groups can be found on the Counseling Center's web page at http://www.wcupa.edu/CounselingCenter.

 3. Referred Out Consultation is for students seeking assistance in connecting with an off-campus mental health provider.